Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 You’ll need to keep adjusting the anchor point as to where best to place the arrow whether it be in between the north and east or south and west.

-Your stance plays a crucial role in getting the shot in the place you want it, so work on your feet that should be shoulder-width apart.
+Your stance plays an important role in getting the shot in the place you want it, so work on your feet that should be shoulder-width apart.

 You’ll have a big dose of confidence when you enter outdoor archery competitions because this is one of the favorites used by the coaches.

-Your aiming skill is both challenged and sharpened because you have to aim outside of the center so you just used a different point.
+Your aiming skill is both challenged and sharpened because you’ve to aim outside of the center so you just used a different point.

 It gives you the flexibility to adjust your aim according to where you see best to place which will eventually land near the center.